-Places and things may change, but so do houses.
-If someone returned to Vandorno after a long absence and intended to take his bearings from a modest single-family home clad in pink concrete with white windows, he would soon lose his way, because the house that took its place bears no resemblance whatever to the original.
-Admittedly, that memory lives on in its present and past inhabitants, and in the person who refurbished it.
-Here Delrosso worked on a pre-existing structure designed and built by his father in the 1970s, and inhabited by the parents of the present owners.
-This second generation of inhabitants – who have kept up the family friendship established at the time – decided to entrust Delrosso fils with the redesign.
+Places and things change and so do houses.
+If one were to return to Vandorno after a long absence and seek as a reference point a modest single-family house covered with pink concrete with white windows, one would not be able to orient self because the replaced space does not keep even a distant memory.
+Now safe in the memory of those who live there at the moment, those who have lived there, and who refurbished it.
+Delrosso worked here on a pre-existence, a house designed and built by his father in the seventies, and then inhabited by the parents of the current owners.
+This second generation of inhabitants – who have kept up the family friendship established at the time – decided to trust Delrosso with the redesigning of the property.
 This transmission from father to son completes the circle both professionally and personally.
-From the outside the new skin harmonises with what is happening indoors, and fulfils the requirements stipulated by the new inhabitants.
-The project involved re-scripting the building at both compositional and formal levels, but also a degree of decontextualizing with respect to the surrounding built-up area, resetting the clock so to speak.
+From the outside, the new skin harmonizes with what is happening on the inside and fulfills the requirements stipulated by the new inhabitants.
+The project involved re-scripting of the building on both compositional and formal levels, but also a degree of decontextualizing with respect to the surrounding built-up area, resetting the clock.
 The new building grew upward and outward over the existing structure.
-The grafting of a new block of three storeys permitted the creation of a swimming pool lined with stone, accessed via a sun-deck created in place of the roof.
-Additional features include an articulated metal structure providing ample terraces for the day and night area, fostering a hitherto overlooked contact with the greenery in which the villa is immersed.
-Which also provides greater privacy.
-The structure as a whole was then remodelled to give the complex a more regular geometrical form.
+The grafting of a new block of three storeys permitted the creation of a swimming pool lined with stone, accessed via a sun-deck created on the roof.
+Additional features include an articulated metal structure providing ample terraces for the day and night area, fostering a hitherto overlooked contact with the greenery in which the villa is immersed which also provides greater privacy.
+The structure as a whole was then remodeled to give the complex a more regular geometrical form.
 Delrosso is not shy of admitting his references, and took inspiration from the renowned Smith House by Richard Meier, based on a close study of the surroundings and rooted in the territory, with a “natural artificiality” that alters the space while merging with it.

 total area: 305sqm + 230 sqm porticoes